AMSP-04/NETN-ORG/NETN-ORG.md

 1. group elements of the organization
 2. define relationships between different organizations

-All `BaseEntity` objects are associated with a specific `Organization`.
-The required RPR-FOM attribute `ForceIdentifier` can be derived from the referenced organization and the corresponding `Organization` attribute `ForceIdentifier`.
+All `BaseEntity` objects are associated with a specific `Organization`.The required RPR-FOM attribute `ForceIdentifier` can be derived from the referenced organization and the corresponding `Organization` attribute `ForceIdentifier`.